 A good student credit card is Journey® Student Rewards from Capital One®, which offers 1% cash back on all purchases and has no annual fee.

 Credit card interest rates can be relatively high, with APRs between 15% and 23%.
 Because of this, a 0% intro APR credit card can be an attractive option for consumers looking to make a big purchase and pay it off over a certain period of time.

 The APR will eventually increase, so it’s important to check the post-intro APR before applying.
 A 0% intro APR can be a useful perk, but you’ll definitely want to read the fine print.

-A good option for a 0% intro APR card is Chase Freedom Unlimited® , which offers 0% APR for 15 months from account opening on purchases.
+A good option for a 0% intro APR card is Chase Freedom Unlimited®, which offers an intro 0% APR for 15 months from account opening on purchases.
 After the intro period ends, your APR for purchases will be a variable rate of 14.99% - 23.74%, based on your credit health.

 Retail cards generally result from a partnership between a bank and a big retailer, or are issued by big retailers themselves.